coderacheal/Awesome-Books-Solo/README.md

 ## Acknowledgments

-- I would like to thank Microverse for the platfor to implement such a project
+- I would like to thank Microverse for the platform to implement such a project

 ## 📝 License